30-Day Money Back Guarantee

 Capsules vs powders

 Powders provide dosing flexibility and mixability options.
 You can start with half a scoop to assess tolerance, then increase gradually.
-Powders mix easily into smoothies, yogurt, or water, making them appealing for people who prefer not to swallow capsules or want to incorporate gut support into their morning routine.
+Powders mix easily into smoothies, yogurt, or water, making them appealing for people who prefer not to swallow capsules or want to incorporate microbiome support into their morning routine.

 The trade-off centers on convenience versus customization.
 Busy professionals often prefer capsules for their grab-and-go simplicity, while families with varying needs might appreciate powder flexibility for different serving sizes.